 Agasthya, being engrossed in his tapas did not react to these pleas.
 Later, Veerabhadra came to that place performing Veeranam, making an unbearable sound, searching for his lost weapon.

-If you know the story of Pattiseema or, if you are the priest who spoke to me, you would know that this is it!
-This is the story.
-Then why are the Gate Keeper and the Priest convinced that the former doesn’t know?
+If you know the story of Pattiseema or, if you are the priest who spoke to me, you would know that this is the story!

-Why are some people considered more knowledgeable than others, especially in cases where both have the exact same information?
+Why are some people considered more knowledgeable than others; even in cases where both can have the same information?

-The only part where the stories divulge a little are about the story of Mahanandeeswara.
-The priest told me that the story of Mahanandeeswara is a fantasy woven by the locals.
+The only part where the stories divulge a little is about the story of Mahanandeeswara.
+The priest told me that the story of Mahanandeeswara is not accurate; it is rather a tale woven by the locals.

 Veerabhadra’s story: Whose version?

-There could be more reasons and explainations.
-But here is an explanation that I would like you to consider, taken from the book Textures of Time:
+Here is an explanation for this, taken from the book Textures of Time:

 A community continues to write in its own genres and modes until their histories and the historicity of their texts are dominated or denied by more powerful or newly ascendant cultures.